 The provisions of section 21-060 Neighborhood Reinvest Overly District shall continue and remain in effect until May 1, 2030 (the "sunset date"), unless otherwise amended by City Council.
 When, before the sunset date of this section, a complete application has been filed for a Building Permit for a building or structure which conforms to all the applicable regulations in effect prior to the sunset date, the building or structure may be completed in accordance with the plans on the basis of which the application was submitted.
 Upon completion, said building or structure may be occupied for the use which was specified on the Building Permit application.
 If the use originally intended no longer complies with all requirements of this Zoning Ordinance, such use shall be a lawful nonconforming use subject to the nonconforming use provisions of Article 27 of these regulations.
-However, in the event that said application or permit expires or is suspended or revoked in accordance with Article 36 of these regulations, any new permit application that is submitted after the sunset date of this provision shall be subject to the regulations of this Zoning Ordinance minus section 21-060.
+However, in the event that said application or permit application that is submitted after the sunset date of this provision shall be subject to the regulations of this Zoning Ordinance minus section 21-060.